pelazas/tsbuddy/README.md

 *   `scrapers/scrape_products.py`: Scrapes Amazon search results for a given query.
 *   `scrapers/product_detail_scraper.py`: Scrapes the details of a single product page.
 *   `agents/evaluation_agent.py`: Evaluates a product based on its scraped data and provides a score and explanation.
+*   `agents/formatting_agent.py`: Formats the evaluated products into a clear and readable format.
 *   `requirements.txt`: Lists the Python dependencies for the project.
 *   `README.md`: Provides a high-level overview of the project.

 ## How to Run

 1. Install the dependencies: `pip install -r requirements.txt`
+2. Create a `.env` file in the root directory and add your Anthropic API key:
+    ```
+    ANTHROPIC_API_KEY=your_api_key
+    ```
-2. Run the main script: `python main.py`
+3. Run the main script: `python main.py`
-3. Enter a description of the product you are looking for when prompted.
+4. Enter a description of the product you are looking for when prompted.